Konstantia: Modern History and Population

-Before the Balkan wars the village was known as Kosteloyp and was renamed Konstantia in 1925.
-After the great ethnic exchange and installation of Greek refugees the population reached 1144 in 1940.
-In the last demographic count of 2001, 759 residents where counted.
+During the Ottoman period, the village was called Kosteloyp and was renamed Konstantia in 1925.
+It was a purely Muslim village until 1920 with 2 mosques (one of which was temporarily converted into a Christian church after 1930) and 1197 inhabitants who were engaged in agriculture and livestock farming.
+After the 1923 population exchange between Greece and Turkey, Greek refugees from Asia Minor settled in the area.

 The refugees that came with the exchange to the village are mainly inhabitants from Pontus and more specific from the region of Kotyora.
 The rest are from Trabzon, Gialvalides from the region of Yalova, Tsoromlides from the region Çorum (Çoch oyroym = a lot of Greek) near Ankara and Achmetlides from the region Achmeten (Ak-ntag-meten = mine) also near Ankara.
 The refugees brought with them grails and pictures that are still saved in the village church.

 The village of Konstantia had a dramatic role from the beginning of World War II until the end of Greek civil war.
 Fifty five men, women and children lost their life.

 In 1947 the village was a victim of the civil war ferocity.
 On 10 February, 33 people were killed during an attack from Dimokratikos Stratos Elladas.
 Many houses were also set of fire.

 Administration history

-Administrative changes from 1918 to 2006 :
+Administrative changes from 1918 to 2006:

-09/07/1918 - Founding of Kosteloyp community.
-Kosteloyp settlement set as community seat.
+09/07/1918 - Founding of Kosteloup community.
+Kosteloup settlement set as community seat.

-09/07/1918 - Prodromos settlement is merged with Kosteloyp community.
+09/07/1918 - Prodromos settlement is merged with Kosteloup community.

-09/07/1918 - Noboseltsi settlement is merged with Kosteloyp community.
+09/07/1918 - Noboseltsi settlement is merged with Kosteloup community.

-14/04/1919 - Noboseltsi settlement is extracted by the Kosteloyp community and becomes seat of Noboseltsi community.
+14/04/1919 - Noboseltsi settlement is extracted from the Kosteloup community and becomes seat of Noboseltsi community.

-14/04/1919 - Prodromos settlement is extracted by the Kosteloyp community and gets merged with the Noboseltsi community.
+14/04/1919 - Prodromos settlement is extracted from the Kosteloup community and gets merged with the Noboseltsi community.

-24/07/1924 - Muslims were exchanged from Kosteloyp to Turkey.
+24/07/1924 - Muslims were exchanged from Kosteloup to Turkey.

-13/06/1925 - Kosteloyp settlement of Kosteloyp community is renamed to Konstanteia.
+13/06/1925 - Kosteloup settlement of Kosteloup community is renamed to Konstanteia.

-13/06/1925 - Kosteloyp community is renamed to Konstanteia's community.
+13/06/1925 - Kosteloup community is renamed to Konstanteia's community.

 16/10/1940 - Name of Konstanteia settlement of Konstanteia's community is corrected to Konstantia.

 16/10/1940 - Name of Konstanteia's community is corrected to Konstantias community.

 04/12/1997 - Community of Konstantia is suppressed to Municipality of Exaplatanos (Program I. Kapodistrias).